PoCInnovation/Pool2022/Security/Day01 - Cryptography Steganography/Stegano.md

 `booh.zip`

 ## B4by
-*Stop using Instagram filters !
-Use some stegano filters !*
+*Stop using Instagram filters!
+Use some stegano filters!*

 `black.jpg`